-For extreme precipitation events (Fig. 9), the model does well at the 90th percentile, showing only small biases, but by the 99th percentile the model has a negative bias across the entire eastern half of the U.S. and the Pacific coast by as much as 12 percentile, showing only small biases, but by the 99 percentile the model has a negative bias across the entire eastern half of the U.S. and the Pacific coast by as much as 12 mm/day.
-However, the two regions that show strong negative biases at all three
+For extreme precipitation events (Fig. 9), the model does well at the 90th percentile, showing only small biases, but by the 99th percentile the model has a negative bias across the entire eastern half of the U.S. and the Pacific coast by as much as 12

 Figure 7.
-Daily mean temperature bias (°C) of model ensemble at the 90th, 95th, and 99th percentiles.
+Daily mean temperature bias ($^{\circ}$ C) of model ensemble at the 90th, 95th, and 99th percentiles.
 Cold biases (model - obs. < 0) are present throughout the entire country at all three percentiles.

 Figure 8.
-Daily mean temperature bias (${}^{\circ}$ C) of model ensemble at the 10^{th} , 5^{th} , and 1^{st} percentiles.
+Daily mean temperature bias (°C) of model ensemble at the 10th, 5th, and 1st percentiles.
 Warm biases (model - obs. > 0) are present throughout the entire country at all three percentiles.

 Figure 9.
-Daily precipitation rate (mm/day) of model ensemble at the 90^{th} , 95^{th} , and 99^{th} percentiles.
-Negative biases (model - obs. < 0) are present along the northern Gulf and Pacific coasts at all three percentiles are along the northern Gulf Coast and the Pacific Coast.
+Daily precipitation rate (mm/day) of model ensemble at the 90th, 95th, and 99th percentiles.
+Negative biases (model - obs. < 0) are present along the northern Gulf and Pacific coasts at all three mm/day.
+However, the two regions that show strong negative biases at all three percentiles are along the northern Gulf Coast and the Pacific Coast.
 The lack of extreme events in these regions helps explain the large RMSE in the regions, and why no positive bias exists in the mean pattern.